autocore-ai/AutowareAuto/src/launch/autoware_auto_launch/design/autoware_auto_launch-design.md

 # Design
 <!-- Required -->
-The launch files will be split into 8 different pipelines:
+The launch files will be split into 9 different pipelines:
  * localization
  * mapping
  * perception
  * planning
  * sensors
  * simulator
+ * system
  * vehicle
  * visualization